OxygenOS 11 initial impressions: Room for improvement | Pocketnow

 While phones are getting bigger and the average screen size is increasing every year, this could help people with relatively small hands.
 For reference, I’ve got big hands, and I still appreciate the ease of one-handed use.
 The new design overhaul is more convenient in my opinion.

-Always-on Display: No much is new
+Always-on Display: Not much is new

 OnePlus devices have had AMOLED displays for a long time.
 However, one feature the was missing from OxygenOS and the one users were requesting OnePlus to introduce is finally here.
 OxygenOS 11 comes with Always-on display (AOD).
 The feature is identical to what Samsung has been doing for years.